 1. We envisage a scenario made of billions of connected objects, too many for proprietary software solutions, too many for compatibility and interoperability issues.
 This will be a world in which each object wants to draw intelligence for open data and operate on that data, take action, and communicate with other sensors and objects.
 Open source makes this world free, flexible, adaptable and low cost.

-2) Because of point 1), our role as citizens and individuals can be part of this development at any level from identifying needs, contributing to designs and being source of data through network of sensors that we carry with us.
+2. Because of point 1), our role as citizens and individuals can be part of this development at any level from identifying needs, contributing to designs and being a source of data through a network of sensors that we carry with us.
 Smartphones are sensors.
 Wearable devices are sensors.